-- 150. Throughout May 2013, the Committee on Ethics approved travel, disclosed as sponsored by TAFM, for one Member of Congress and congressional staff members. - 151.
-During his interview with the OCE, the TAFM President repeatedly told the OCE that TCAE paid for all congressional travel related to his organization's disclosures to the Committee on Ethics.
-TAFM did not have the funds available to pay for the travel.
-The TAFM President told the OCE that he knew "we were supposed to pay, but we weren't able to pay for those expenses."
-He stated that "we were going to pay at first, but the economic situation didn't allow us to pay."
-He also stated that he saw the 18 U.S.C § 1001 warning at the top of the sponsorship form and understood he was not filing a true submission to the Committee on Ethics.
-When asked if he talked to Mr. Oksuz about filing a false submission, he explained to the OCE that:
+Committee on Ethics.312 TAFM did not have the funds available to pay for the travel.313 The TAFM President told the OCE that he knew "we were supposed to pay, but we weren't able to pay for those expenses."314 He stated that "we were going to pay at first, but the economic situation didn't allow us to pay."315 He also stated that he saw the 18 U.S.C § 1001 warning at the top of the sponsorship form and understood he was not filing a true submission to the Committee on Ethics.316 When asked if he talked to Mr. Oksuz about filing a false submission, he explained to the OCE that:

 Yeah, that was the conversation I made with Kemal.
-That's the reason why I made the conversation with Kemal, that if you, you know fill out all the papers to be you know peace of mind, you're organizing it you have all the details, you know...but then it made sense you know and then he said, 'Well if you want to invite those people, it's your region, your area you know so you have to do it on your own because I'm too much you know overwhelmed with the convention - all the details' and which I think was true.
+That's the reason why I made the conversation with Kemal, that if you, you know fill out all the papers to be you know peace of mind, you're organizing it you have all the details, you know...but then it made sense you know and then he said, 'Well if you want to invite those people, it's your region, your area you know so you have to do it on your own because I'm too much you know overwhelmed with the convention - all the details' and which I think was true.317

 - 152. The OCE asked the TAFM President why TCAE did not simply disclose itself as the sponsor for all travel, given that TAFM did not have sufficient funds.
 He responded "that should've been the approach we made," but after discussing with Mr. Oksuz, the logistics were "too overwhelming for [Kemal]" and that it was Mr. Oksuz's suggestion that each organization invite its own people.
 318 - 153.
 While some witnesses told the OCE that they were unaware of any relationship between Kemal Oksuz and SOCAR, the TAFM President explained that leading up to the Convention, he recalled a meeting of the member organizations of TAA.
-At that meeting, Mr. Oksuz discussed SOCAR and stated that "it's the biggest energy company in Azerbaijan."
+That meeting, Mr. Oksuz discussed SOCAR and stated that "it's the biggest energy company in Azerbaijan."
 The TAFM President later stated that Mr. Oksuz's "relations with Azerbaijan got really deep and then he's more involved with . . .
-Azerbaijan officials, companies and other things."
-Solve the theorem involved with . . .
-Azerbaijan officials, companies and other things.
+Azerbaijan officials, companies and other things." - 154.
+The TAFM President selected invitees based on his geographic region in the Midwest, but also based on past interactions he may have had with congressional staff members.
+322 Kemal Oksuz drafted the language for the invitations.
+In one instance, Mr. Oksuz spoke directly to the Member's staff.
+323